L-Theanine

 About

-HISTORY: L-theanine is an amino acid extracted from found in black and green tea discovered in 1949.
-Since that time, it has also been made synthetically as a supplement.
-Few studies back up the actions of L-theanine (below).
+HISTORY: L-theanine is an amino acid extracted from black and green tea, discovered in 1949.
+Since that time, it has also been made synthetically as a supplement. a few studies back up the actions of L-theanine (below).
 It is thought to exert its action by boosting various neurotransmitters: GABA, serotonin, and dopamine.

 CONSIDERED USES